-A MAC Group typically consists of delegated agency representatives who are authorized to commit agency resources and funds.
-Their function is to support incident management through coordinating their collective resources, sharing incident information and implementing coordinated strategic policies to prevent and/or combat growing emergency(s).
-In order to accomplish this objective, the MAC Group must establish a common operating plan.
-The area represented can be a City, County/ Operational Area, Region, (such as one of the six CAL OES Fire and Rescue Mutual Aid Regions or a Geographic Area, such as Northern and Southern California Geographic Areas or a Statewide MAC Group such as CalMAC.)
+A MAC Group consists of delegated agency representatives who are authorized to commit agency resources and funds.
+Their function is to support incident management through coordinating their collective resources, sharing incident information and implementing coordinated strategic policies to prevent and/or respond appropriately to growing emergency(s).
+Areas represented may be part of Local Government, State of California, or Federal agencies.